High Occupancy Vehicle (HOV) Systems

 During HOV-restricted periods, HOV-2 lanes require at least two people per passenger vehicle.
 Some vehicles have exemptions.

-During all other times, HOV lanes are open to all passenger vehicles, except when the reversible lanes are closed.
+During all other times, HOV lanes are open to all passenger vehicles.

 Many travelers already have enough passengers, making the HOV lanes an easy way to speed up the trip.

 If you need to find a rideshare partner, contact TRAFFIX.
 They have a database that can help match you with riders with similar commutes.